A Blend of Whisky and Walking on the Speyside Way

 - Explore the Ballindalloch Castle estate

-- Wildlife abounds in the Speyside River valley - a special area of conservation
+- Wildlife abounds in the Speyside River Valley - designated a Special Area of Conservation

 - Pass through characterful villages along the way such as Craigellachie, Aviemore and Ballindalloch